 There is no mention of happiness or being happy.

-Fredrickson in her research talks about positive emotions too and the impact these have on wellbeing and resilience.
+Fredrickson in her research talks about positive emotions too and the impact these have on wellbeing and building resilience.
 The top ten words used to describe positive emotions include:

 The words happiness or happy are not in this.